-- Every second that a customer has to wait to load a web page increases their likelihood of clicking out.
-Research shows that as load times go from 1 second to 3 seconds, the likelihood of this occurring increases by 32%.
-If a page takes 10 seconds to load, the probability increases to 123%.
+Every second that a customer has to wait to load a web page increases their likelihood of clicking out.
+Research shows that as load times go from 1 second to 3 seconds, the probability of this occurring increases by 32%.
+If a page takes 10 seconds to load, it increases to 123%.

 - The average speed of websites in every industry in the United States is 5-6 seconds.
-But best practice according to Google is 3 seconds.
+Yet, the best practice, according to Google, is 3 seconds.